“The Kona Coffee Story: Along the Hawaii Belt Road” will be open Saturday, June 3

 At its widest, this region is no more than a mile wide.
 Early farmers realized that the well-drained volcanic soils and the unique weather combine to make this region an ideal place to grow coffee.

-Coffee is a delicate plant that doesn’t thrive when the weather is too hot or too dry.
+Coffee is a delicate plant that doesn’t thrive when the weather is too hot or dry.
 But it also cannot survive in cold weather.
 So, these plants love the weather in Kona.
-Coffee also thrives only at altitudes, above 500 feet.
-Coffee plants also need a lot of rain followed by a period of dryness.
-Kona is the perfect place to grow coffee because of these unique attributes.
+Coffee also thrives only at altitudes above 500 feet.

 Hawaii is also the only US state to grow coffee commercially.
 I love to send Kona coffee to people back on the mainland as gifts, so I know that it also makes great souvenirs.

-A short history of Kona Coffee
+A Short History of Kona Coffee

 Kona is a small, remote area, and growing coffee presents a unique set of challenges.
 These factors combined to attract a unique type of farmers.
 These independent men and women enjoyed the peace of the Kona coast.
 They also preferred to work on a labor-intensive crop instead of on big plantations.